 The numbers tell a clear story:

-That gap between awareness and execution is your window.
-The 93% of businesses that are invisible to AI agents today represent a marketplace that is virtually uncontested.
+That gap between demand and readiness is your window.
+The vast majority of businesses are invisible to AI agents today — a marketplace that is virtually uncontested.
 In traditional SEO, ranking for any meaningful keyword means competing against dozens of optimized businesses.
 In the agent economy, the field is nearly empty.

 In traditional SEO, you compete against dozens.
-In the Agent Economy, 93% of the field hasn't shown up yet.
+In the Agent Economy, most of the field hasn't shown up yet.
 The window is open — but it's closing fast.

-Ethereal Media engineers your digital architecture for this precise moment:
+Ethereal AI Media engineers your digital architecture for this precise moment:

 The businesses that move now will be the ones AI agents recommend by default.
 The ones that wait will wonder where their customers went.